-Crassula setulosa is an attractive, flowering, dwarf, cushion-succulent.
-It grows naturally as a dense mat, forming a convex cushion, sometimes up to 16 inches (40 cm) wide and up to 4 inches (10 cm) tall (up to 10 inches/25 cm in flower).
-The species is very variable in appearance throughout its distribution especially with regard to its leaves which vary in size, shape and hairiness, but are typically up to 0.8 inch (2 cm) long and up to 0.4 inch (1 cm) wide, more often than not with a convex upper leaf surface, and tapering towards a point.
-Fine hairs are usually present on the upper leaf surface but hairless forms also occur.
-Leaves vary in color from bright green to grey-green in the very hairy forms.
-Depending on the form, flowers appear in midsummer through to autumn.
-They are small and cup-shaped with petal tips spreading from midway up the corolla tube, usually 0.12 inch (3 mm) in diameter, and white often tinged red.
-They cluster to form a dense inflorescence which can be up to 6 inches (15 cm) high.
+Crassula setulosa is an attractive small succulent that grows naturally as a dense mat, forming a cushion sometimes up to 16 inches (40 cm) wide.
+It grows up to 4 inches (10 cm) tall.
+This species is very variable in appearance throughout its distribution, especially its leaves, which vary in size, shape, and hairiness.
+The leaves are typically up to 0.8 inches (2 cm) long and up to 0.4 inches (1 cm) wide, more often than not with a convex upper leaf surface and tapering towards a point.
+Fine hairs are usually present on the upper surface, but hairless forms also occur.
+Leaves vary in color from bright green to grey-green in very hairy forms.
+Depending on the form, flowers appear in midsummer through to fall.
+They are small and cup-shaped, white often tinged red, and cluster to form a dense inflorescence that can be up to 6 inches (15 cm) high.
 Flowers develop into small capsules which release fine dust-like seed.

 How to Grow and Care